lyleresnick/lyleresnick.github.io/_drafts/VIPER Explained.md

 The EntiryManagers are outside the scope of VIPER, but they are a very important aspect of the architecture as a whole.
 They provide access to and transform the state of the system.
 They can deliver Entities originating from either local data stores (CoreData or a local file system) and from the Internet.

+It is a good practice to create an EntityManager for each type of Entity that has its own lifecycle.

-The UseCase does not care where the data is coming from or where it is going to - that is the job of the EntityManager.
+The UseCase does not know where the data is coming from or where it is going to - that is the job of the EntityManager.

-An EntityManager receives data originating as JSON, XML, or other external format from an external store and converts it to either structs or classes.
-If the Entities are going to persist for a while in memory, they probably should be classes.
+An EntityManager receives data originating as JSON, XML, or some other external format from an external store and converts it to either structs or classes.
+I suggest that Entities should be classes, since you will probably want to mutate them over the course of many events.

-Entities should contain data that has been converted from its external form to a form that can be used directly by the UseCase.
-They should not contain simple Strings or JSON dictionaries.
-For example: date Strings should be converted to Dates, URL Strings should be converted to URLs, and number Strings should be converted to their specific number type.
+The EntityManager creates the Entity by converting data from an external form to a form that can be used directly by the UseCase.
+Entities should not contain Strings that are actually numbers and enums, or unconverted JSON dictionaries.
+For example: date Strings should be converted to Dates, URL Strings should be converted to URLs, number Strings should be converted to their specific number type and exclusive values should be converted to enums.

-After processing, an EntityManager receives Entities and parameters from the UseCase, combines them and sends the changes to the Entity to an external store.
+After processing, the UseCase sends an Entity with parameters to the EntityManager, where it combines them and sends the changes in an external format to an external store.

-Likewise, data provided to the EntityManagers should not require conversion by the UseCase.
+Data sent to an EntityManager should not require conversion by the UseCase.
 It is the job of the EntityManager to convert data from its internal form to its external form.

-By providing the data conversion, the EntityManagers effectively decouple the UseCase from the physicality of the outside storage and location.
-This allows the code in the UseCase to be free of conversion and data validation.
-The only code in the UseCase is code to process the application business rules.
+By providing the data conversion, the EntityManagers effectively decouple the UseCase from the physical form and location of external storage.

 As I mentioned, the EntityGateway is a protocol.
 It is defined as a protocol so that the UseCase is decoupled from the source of the data.
 EntityManagers should also be defined in terms of protocols.
 This makes it very easy to unit test the UseCase.
 You can inject an alternate implementation of an EntityManager to control the data for a test.